PIH/openmrs-distro-pihemr/README.md

 The configuration for which components are enabled is in [mirebalais-puppet/.../pih-config-<site>.json](https://github.com/PIH/mirebalais-puppet/tree/master/mirebalais-modules/openmrs/files/config).
 Components are defined in [pihcore/.../config/Components.java](https://github.com/PIH/openmrs-module-pihcore/blob/master/api/src/main/java/org/openmrs/module/pihcore/config/Components.java).
 Based on these component selections (and often some other criteria) CALF ([mirebalais/.../CustomAppLoaderFactory.java](https://github.com/PIH/openmrs-module-mirebalais/blob/master/api/src/main/java/org/openmrs/module/mirebalais/apploader/CustomAppLoaderFactory.java)) loads apps and forms.
 Apps are defined in [mirebalais/.../CustomAppLoaderConstants.java](https://github.com/PIH/openmrs-module-mirebalais/blob/master/api/src/main/java/org/openmrs/module/mirebalais/apploader/CustomAppLoaderConstants.java).

+### Registration Summary Dashboard

+The RegistrationApp seems to provide, by default, a single widget, which displays the information in the "demographics" section.
+It only will display patient attributes - concept/observation data added to the demographics section will always show a blank answer in the dashboard widget.

+RegistrationApp is configured in `mirebalais/.../apps/patientregistration/`. `SectionsDefault` provides the default Registration application.
+Some of it is configurable using the site configuration JSON, [mirebalais-puppet/.../pih-config-<site>.json](https://github.com/PIH/mirebalais-puppet/tree/master/mirebalais-modules/openmrs/files/config).
+Parts of it can be overridden in the site-specific Sections file, e.g. `SectionsMexico.java`.

+Person Attributes should be added to the section with id `demographics`.
+Other registration components should be added elsewhere.
+For these, you will also need to edit the corresponding registration form section, `pihcore/.../htmlforms/patientRegistration-<section>.xml`.
+This XML file is what is used by the registration dashboard to configure the "view" widget, as well as the "edit registration" forms.

 ## Diagnoses

 In OpenMRS, the list of diagnoses to use is the set of all diagnosis concepts contained